tearust/tea-docs/Blog/TEA_Project_Intro.md

 ![](../res/s13.jpg)

-TEA's trusted computing services is similar to traditional cloud comnputing service, but it is decentrazlied.
+TEA's trusted computing services is similar to traditional cloud computing service, but it is decentralized.
 You do not need a centralized trust.
-The hardware and blockchain are new root of trust.
+The hardware and blockchain are the new roots of trust.

-Naturally decentralized cloud services could be the first impression of available business models.
+Naturally, decentralized cloud services could be the first business model to come into mind.
+Correct, but not identical.
+We never think to run the second Amazon EC2 or Google Function services.
+We focus on the business models of the decentralized world.
+We do not need to buy tons of servers to build data centers.
+We can learn from Uber or Airbnb.
+They are the largest taxi company and hotel chain, but they do not own any car or hotel room.
+We do not need to own any TEA nodes either.
+Anyone can download the code from GitHub and run his TEA node anywhere.
+The trust does not come from his reputation or geolocation.
+The trust comes from the hardware and blockchain consensus.
+We link all these TEA nodes together to become the largest world trusted computing network.
+Just like IPFS provides file storage, we provide computing services.

+We decided to go one step further than Uber or Airbnb.
+Because the system runs on the blockchain, we can decentralize the management functionality to a DAO.
+Therefore we do not need to take the 30% cut from our node owner's revenue as Uber did.
+We will talk more about the TEA business model in our next talk.